Adrenals & Energy

 Due to copper's initial "feel good" stimulatory and excitotoxicity effect, chronic over-exposure can lead into adrenal hypofunction and increasing states of fatigue.
 While a quick boost of adrenal support might be desired by the patient, too quick a boost can cause excessive copper mobilization, leading to increased psychological reactions.

-Though copper assists with energy production, this is only one side of the energy coin.
-As copper builds up, it has a stimulating effect on the adrenals, giving one a sense of increased energy.
-In fact, studies have shown that the administration of copper produces a similar stimulatory effect on the central nervous system as taking d-amphetamine.
-This can be great as a marketing ploy for copper supplements, as indeed people may feel improved energy in the short term.
-However, as the person takes on more and more (copper as well as activity), this 'wears down' adrenal function over time, and eventually fatigue and exhaustion can set it.
-Eventually this can potentially lead to full blown adrenal burnout.
-Initially, aldosterone increased which enhanced brain activity and led to the 'racing mind' symptom, common as copper begins to accumulate.
-The person might take on new projects and load their plate with tasks.
-However in doing so they are only further adding to their own stress and further wearing themselves out.
-The accumulation of excess copper presents a continual source of internal stress, which takes a further toll on the adrenals.
-Under stress (from any source), the body loses both zinc and magnesium (calming minerals), while boosting sodium and intensifying the individual's short fuse reactions to stressors.
-In turn, with zinc spiralling lower, copper accumulates further.
-Eventually the body is no longer able to respond to the stress.
-If the body is unable to properly eliminate the copper, and so long as the exposure to copper continues, it will eventually lead to exhaustion / adrenal burnout, along with a crash in sodium and aldosterone.
-At this point the person has little energy left to do anything.
-The more exhausted the adrenals become, the less the liver is able to produce ceruloplasmin needed to make copper bioavailable, and so biounavailable copper then accumulates faster and faster in the liver (primarily) and brain (secondary).
+The accumulation of excess copper presents a continual source of internal stress which takes a toll on the adrenals.
+Under stress (from any source), the body loses both zinc and magnesium (calming minerals), while boosting sodium and aldosterone.
+This can lead to more “short fuse” type reactions to stressors.
+In turn, with zinc spiraling lower, copper accumulates further.
+Eventually, the body is no longer able to effectively respond to stress.
+If the body is unable to efficiently eliminate the copper, and so long as the exposure to copper continues, it can eventually lead to exhaustion / adrenal burnout, along with a crash in sodium and aldosterone.
+At this point, the person has little energy left to do anything.
+The more exhausted / underactive the adrenals become, the less the liver is generally then able to produce ceruloplasmin needed to make copper bioavailable, and so biounavailable copper then accumulates faster and faster in the liver (primary) and brain (secondary).

-Full adrenal burnout is a significant game changer that can have life long affects on the patient.
+Full adrenal burnout is a game changer that in some cases can have lifelong effects on the patient.
 The obvious symptom is an overwhelming sense of debilitating fatigue, often with a period of complete and utter exhaustion.
 Resentment, withdrawal, dizziness, loss of libido, slurred speech, depression, insomnia, frustration, lost interest in relationships, moodiness, poor concentration, and irritability are all common symptoms.

-***Note: Even though we may expect Cp to drop with burnout, as Cp is also an acute phase reactant, a long list of factors (including inflammation and infection) can cause Cp to elevate.
-Furthermore, a "good" Cp level by itself still doesn't ensure copper bioavailability due to testing not differentiating between holo-ceruloplasmin and apo-ceruloplasmin.
+**Note: Even though we may expect Cp to drop with burnout, as Cp is also an acute phase reactant, a long list of factors (including inflammation, infection, pregnancy, contraceptive pill usage, even carcinoma or lymphoma) can cause Cp to elevate.
+Furthermore, a "good" Cp level on a lab test still doesn't guarantee copper bioavailability due to Cp testing not differentiating between holo-ceruloplasmin and apo-ceruloplasmin.
+Thus, Cp may not always appear low even though we may expect it to be, nor is a “good” or high level always a sign of good health.

 "Burnout causes emotional and physical devastation that cripples the person's personality and human potential ...
 The person whose life has been gutted by stress-damage usually does not know what hit him – and usually has no idea what is really wrong with him...
 When you go into burnout, unless you pull out of it and realize what actually happened to you - you can go into a state of disillusionment that can last the rest of your life." ~Dr. Eck